Etekcity Ultralight Review

 The small burner head of the Ultralight helps to keep the weight low but does not help when distributing heat around the bottom of the pot during our oatmeal test.
 Watch out for hot spots when this stove is cranked up.
 This stove requires verve and alacrity when stirring rice, oatmeal, or anything else likely to stick to the bottom of a pot.
-The big burner head on the Primus Classic is a better choice for backpackers who are willing to trade weight and pack space for cooking ability.

 Ease Of Use